mwindholtz/domain_driven_rails/README.md

 # Gem Status
+As of April 2014, Project has stalled out...
+As it turns out, Doing DDD while preserving ActiveRecord goodies, is not so easy.

 As of 2 March 2014, Incomplete Extraction.
 This gem is in the process of being extracted from a reference architecture RubyOnRails application.